pierretallotte/ctf-writeups/htb-blue/README.md

 Nmap done: 1 IP address (1 host up) scanned in 133.50 seconds
 ```
-We can directly see that the Samba server is vulnerable to ms17-010 (EternalBlue).
+We can directly see that the Samba server is vulnerable to ms17-010 (`EternalBlue`).
 ## Lessons learned
-Reading the description of the box before starting really spoiled the game as I new the vulnerability was EternalBlue.
+Reading the description of the box before starting really spoiled the game as I knew the vulnerability was `EternalBlue`.
 I am wondering how I would be able to find it without having this information.
-With what I learned from the writeup, I would use vuln scripts from nmap.
+With what I learned from the writeup, I would use `vuln` scripts from nmap.